ryankusch/claremontHvZ/README.md

     python ~/programming/claremonthvz.org/claremontHvZ/setup.py

+The Django 2.0 version is located at the update brach.
 If all went well, that should be it!
-There's a detailed guide to the build process on the [wiki](http://github.com/Claremont-HvZ-Web-Team/claremontHvZ/wiki/Full-installation-process).

 ### Running a development version of the server